pkardas/notes/books/fundamentals-of-architecture.md

 - team familiarity - the better team members know each other, the less control is needed because team members start to become self-organizing, the newer the team members, the more control needed to help facilitate collaboration among team members and reduce cliques within the team
-- team size - the larger the team, teh more control is needed, the smaller the team, less control is needed
+- team size - the larger the team, the more control is needed, the smaller the team, less control is needed
 - overall experience - teams with more junior developers require more control and mentoring whereas teams with more senior developers require less control
 - project complexity - highly complex projects require the architect to be more available to the team and to assist with issues that arise, hence more control is needed on the team
-- project duration - the shorter the duration, teh lass control is needed, teh longer the project, the more control is needed
+- project duration - the shorter the duration, the lass control is needed, the longer the project, the more control is needed

 3 factors when considering the most effective team size: